Tedim: Geography

 The ranges of Hills of Thangmual include Kennedy's Peak, Lunglenkawl, the Rih Bual, the Hausapi, the Gullu Mual, the Zangmualli, the Tuikangpi, the Suangsuang, and the Lentangmual.
 There are dams, caves, peaks, and other attractions, including Lennupa Mual, the Twin Fairy Hill and other historic sites.

+Religion

+The primary religions practiced in Tedim consist of Christianity, Laipianism, and Judaism.
+Historically, residents followed a form of animism.